 Cleaning and maintenance

-Fixed costs are as you’d expect, they stay the same every month.
-Typically, fixed costs include things like rent.
-Other examples of fixed overheads include website hosting services and business insurance.
+Fixed costs, as the name suggests, pretty much stay the same every month.
+Typical examples of fixed costs in a business include things like rent, website hosting services, and business insurance.

-These overheads remain the same regardless of how busy or successful your business is.
+These overheads usually remain the same regardless of how busy or successful your business is (unless you grow so much that you need to take on larger premises, and pay more rent!).
 They are predictable, so you’ll pay the same amount every month.

 Semi-variable overheads are somewhere in-between variable costs and fixed costs.
 You’ll generally pay a predictable set amount on a monthly basis, unless you exceed a limit.

 A great example of a semi-variable cost is your phone bill.
 You pay a fixed contract charge every month, but you’ll be charged extra if you exceed your data or call limit.

 Will my overheads affect my tax bill?

 Overhead costs are often allowable expenses, which means that you can claim tax relief on them when you submit your tax return, helping you to lower your tax bill.

 Subscribe to our newsletter to get accounting tips like this right to your inbox